AutodeskGames/stingray-docs/source/stingray_help/animation/set_up_anim_controller.md

 1. Click the Save icon ![](../images/animCtrl_saveIcon.png).

-	Always save the animation controller in the same directory as your character: for example, `content/models/*characterName*/`.
+	Always save the animation controller in the same folder as your character: for example, `content/models/*characterName*/`.